raspberrypilearning/getting-started-guide-microbit/en/step_9.md

 --- /task ---

-The micro:bit should power up, running the program you donwloaded onto it.
+The micro:bit should power up, running the program you downloaded onto it.

 --- task ---